G33kDude/cJson.ahk/README.md

 ## Roadmap

 * Add a pretty print mode for Dumps.
+* Add methods to extract values from the JSON blob without loading the full object into memory.
+* Add methods to replace values in the JSON blob without fully parsing and reformatting the blob.
 * Add a special class to force encoding of indexed arrays as objects.
 * Integrate with a future MCLib-hosted COM-based hash-table style object for even greater performance.